jacobrask/marcssist/README.md

 ## `marcssist.add(style)`

 Add a style object, returning a class name used to apply the styles.
+If `style` is an array, the properties are added left-to-right, with the properties on the last object overriding existing ones.

+    mx.style([{ width: 1 }, { width: 2 }]);
+    // .mx__1 { width: 2px }

 ## `marcssist(options)`